How It Works

 Define your segment

 Use the Audience Builder to select vehicle make, model, and MSRP tier.
 Layer in daypart windows, station venue type, and geo.
-Every filter maps to a confirmed OCPP signal — not a panel, not a survey, not income modeling.
+Every filter maps to a hardware-confirmed OCPP signal resolved through the Vehicle Identity Graph.
+Where the graph has coverage the audience is a per-impression hardware-derived vehicle profile; unresolved sessions fall back to contextual-only inventory.

 Session-resolved make / modelMSRP tier ($40k · $80k · $120k+)Daypart: commute, shoulder, road-tripVenue: luxury retail, grocery, highway